Guided by the principles of healing-centered harm reduction we help organizations with heart live into their missions through:

 At Reframe, I tend to lead projects that focus heavily on curriculum development, resource creation, and/or organizational strategy.
 I also facilitate conversations related to strategic decision-making and support people in working through values-based conflicts.
 As an experienced trainer, I love partnering with harm reductionists to make their training and toolkits more effective for the communities they hope to serve.

 Hola, I’m Justice (she/they, ella/elle).
 I’ve been working at the intersection of social justice and public health since 2010 when I became a peer outreach worker and community organizer with Prax(us).
 There, I formed my anti-oppression and harm reduction orientations working with street-based youth in their teens and twenties vulnerable to/ or experiencing exploitation.
 I joined the Sex Worker Outreach Project’s Denver chapter and advanced to Co-Director.
 In 2014, I transitioned to working at Denver’s largest syringe access program, the Harm Reduction Action Center, and received my BA in Self Determination and Social Change from the Metropolitan University of Denver.
 One year later, I moved to Washington DC to become NASTAD’s inaugural Drug User Health staff where I helped advance federal drug policy reform and HIV/HCV appropriations.
 I also fell in love with training nonprofits and service providers.
 I began consulting on decarceration initiatives in 2016, then co-founded Reframe Health and Justice in 2018 to continue supporting organizations reaching towards racial equity, compassionate care, and comprehensive systems.
-I am currently publishing a memoir and accompanying anthology on rights-based approaches to sex work, sex trafficking, drug use and healing that I wrote as part of my 2019/2020 Open Society Foundation Soros Justice Media Fellowship.
-Look for Trigger Warning and the Trigger Warning Anthology in 2022.
+Body Autonomy: Decolonizing Sex Work and Drug Use, the anthology that I co-authored, highlights the work I love doing with Reframe Health and Justice from designing programs rooted in healing-centered harm reduction to providing education on sex worker-centered harm reduction.

-At Reframe, I like to lead projects focusing on capacity building assistance, training, facilitation, community-based research, and program development.
+In my role with RHJ, I like to lead projects focusing on capacity building assistance, training, facilitation, community-based research, and program development.
 I love multi-faceted projects where I can work with the community and help make a community-wide impact.
 I love public speaking and communications ranging from messaging to resource development.
 In the past few years, I’ve trained hundreds of clinicians, service providers, students, and lawyers on sex worker health and rights, amongst other topics (see our training topics under the Client Services tab).
-Some of my other consulting projects have included: analyzing anti-trafficking policies and programming, researching the syringe access funding landscape, supporting racial equity within reproductive care, and facilitating a leadership development and networking cohort of BIPOC harm reductionists.
+Some of my other consulting projects have included: analyzing anti-trafficking policies and programming, researching the syringe access funding landscape, supporting racial equity within reproductive care, serving as an expert witness in drug and trafficking trials, and facilitating a leadership development and networking cohort of BIPOC harm reductionists.

 Please reach out - we work with lots of people with lots of budgets.
 To learn more about pricing, visit our contact page.